CDCgov/geneflow/docs/chapters/tutorials/one-step-workflow.rst

     3 directories, 5 files

-When creating a workflow, the "apps-repo.yaml" and "workflow.yaml" files must be edited.
-It is also recommended to edit the main "README.rst" file, add extended documentation in the "docs" file, and add test data to the "data" directory.
+When creating a workflow, the "apps-repo.yaml" and "workflow.yaml" files must be modified.
+It is also recommended to edit the main "README.rst" file, add extended documentation in the "docs" directory, and add test data to the "data" directory.

 Configure the Apps Repo
 -----------------------